 No foodie can resist the allure of Sydney’s delightful flavours.
 From chic restaurants with artful food arrangements to relaxed bars with refreshing drinks, Sydney is a true haven for foodies.
-My Sydney food guide will point you in the right direction, whether you’re looking for traditional dishes with an Aussie twist or a truly unusual treat, this popular metropolis guarantees a true gastronomic experience.
+My Sydney food guide will point you in the right direction, whether you’re looking for traditional dishes with an Aussie twist or a truly unusual treat, this popular metropolis guarantees a truly gastronomic experience.

 The Sydney Food Guide

 The Bourke St Bakery for the start of the day

 Why not start your day the right way by having a delightful breakfast at Bourke St Bakery?
 Anyone craving some soft Aussie pastries shouldn’t miss this iconic bakery where you can find a range of different treats, from soft bread to delicious sausage rolls and rich pies.
 No matter what you choose, you’re in for a treat.
 Pair that up with a cup of hot, flavourful coffee and a taste of ginger brulee tartlet, and you can move on to discovering the city’s wonders.

 Lucio’s for a taste of Italy

 Owing to the reputable Lucio’s restaurant, you can have superb Italian food right in the heart of Australia.
 After a long tradition of 32 years on Sydney’s gastronomic scene, Lucio’s has a reputation for being a chic, artsy restaurant with the crème-de-la-crème dishes of Italian cuisine.
 Not only will you be able to savour dishes made from fresh produce, but you’ll also be inspired by the artsy setting.
 While the seasonal menu will provide you with a plethora of delightful options, don’t miss the opportunity to try the delicious pasta and crab and tomato sugo.
 Considering the restaurant’s reputation, you should make a reservation in advance for any day from Tuesday to Saturday.